A week after the long drive and faulty singing for the Myrtle Beach Pelicans, I was flying across the country to the West Coast.

 This newly adopted connection to the Cubs was just the right kind of pep talk to get me fired up for the night’s performance.

-I drove over to the ballpark on the edge of the University of Oregon campus.
+I drove over to PK Park on the edge of the University of Oregon campus.
 I arrived in plenty of time and connected with my staff member.
 After learning what time we would be going down to the field, I hung around nearby, but off to myself, singing the lyrics continually as I always do.

 As I was warming up, I started to feel the same anxiety about forgetting the lyrics.
 I purposely concentrated hard on the part I had messed up the week before.

-But this time, in addition to “being part of the Cubs,” I also imagined that my audience was very small, that I was only singing to my family: Linda, our children, Kristin’s husband and our granddaughter.
+But this time, in addition to “being part of the Cubs,” I also imagined that my audience was very small, that I was only singing to my family: Linda, our three children Kristin, Connor, and Tommy, Kristin’s husband Jeremy, and our granddaughter Kali.
 I immediately experienced a calm, wholesome feeling come over me, filling me up with a strong confidence that I could sing my best.

 We made our way down to the field and I joined the other pregame folks: the people throwing out the first baseballs, the mascots, and the costumed crime fighters who were all part of Superhero Saturday at the ballpark.